microcks/microcks-cli/documentation/cmd/importDir.md

 The command automatically determines which files should be marked as primary artifacts:
 - Files containing "openapi" or "swagger" in the filename are marked as primary
-- Files containing "postman" or "collection" in the filename are marked as secondary
+- Files containing "postman", "collection", "metadata" or "examples" in the filename are marked as secondary
 - All other files default to primary

 📊 Output